briefercloud/layerform/README.md

 <br>

-**After HashiCorp's announcement that they're not using a truly open-source license anymore, we are now building on top of [our own fork](https://github.com/ergomake/layerfork).**
+**After HashiCorp's announcement that they're not using the MPL license anymore, we'll be building on top of a community-supported fork.**

-We would love to maintain the new IP under an open foundation to all the extent that's legally possible.
-That way, we can ensure it will continue to serve the community's interests first, and be truly open-source for ever.
-If you're interested in helping, email me at lucas.costa@ergomake.dev.

 <br>

 ## What is Layerform?

-**Layerform is a Terraform wrapper which helps engineers build reusable infrastructure using plain Terraform files.**
+**Layerform is a Terraform wrapper that helps engineers build reusable infrastructure using plain Terraform files.**

 To enable reuse, Layerform introduces the concept of _layers_.
-Each layer contains some infrastructure, and can be stacked up on top of another layer.
+Each layer contains some infrastructure and can be stacked up on top of another layer.

 In addition to being much easier to use, Layerform allows teams to reuse core-pieces of infrastructure.
 That way, development infrastructure is much cheaper and quicker to spin up.
 With Layerform, Engineers only spawn the infrastructure layers they need.